-Hotels in Florence were once limited but today they are plentiful, thanks to new openings over the last decade.
+Quality hotels in Florence were once limited, but today they are plentiful, thanks to new openings over the last decade.
 Many properties have also invested in renovations, so chances are you'll find amenities to rival those in leading hotels in any other major European city.
-For those who demand the utmost in luxury, the best hotels in Florence include the elegant J.K.
-Place Hotel, set in a Piazza Santa Maria Novella townhouse, and the Golden Tower Hotel on Piazza Strozzi are considered gems.
+In high season (May to September), book well in advance to secure the room of your dreams.